Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 “Lost, lost in what seems / That’s how it should be / Who, who is to see? / We write in water / Now.”

-“I never realized all the images it evokes.
-The song “Write in Water” has so many different subconscious levels, and I spent so little time planning it.
-I have a really serious time experiencing it, and listening to it, but I guess I don’t have a lot of confidence in my ability to write.
-I don’t necessarily think it’s my gift.
-I’m not bad, but that’s not the means by which I express myself.
-And I don’t know how much I want to reveal of myself, like the really personal stuff.”
+Perry later reconciled this contradiction in an interview with The Ninth Wave.
+She admitted that while the references weren’t planned, the song possessed a “subconscious” depth that even she hadn’t initially recognized: “I never realized all the images it evokes.
+The song ‘Write in Water’ has so many different subconscious levels, and I spent so little time planning it.
+I guess I don’t have a lot of confidence in my ability to write.
+I don’t necessarily think it’s my gift… And I don’t know how much I want to reveal of myself, like the really personal stuff.”

 Embracing Nonsense: “Subsequently